• Skip to primary navigation

 Admissions

-Master of Public Service & Administration 5-year (3+2) Degree with the Texas A&M Departments of Political Science, Economics, Agricultural Economics, Sociology, Wildlife & Fisheries Sciences, and Rangeland, Wildlife, & Fisheries Sciences
+5- year Master of Public Service & Administration Degrees with the Texas A&M Departments of Political Science, Economics, Agricultural Economics, Sociology, Wildlife & Fisheries Sciences, and Rangeland, Wildlife, & Fisheries Sciences

 MPSA 5-year (3+2) Degree

-We admit students into the 3+2 MPSA program once per year, for fall entry only.
-Applications and all supporting materials (including recommendations) must be submitted/received by the application deadline.
-Incomplete applications will NOT be reviewed or considered for admission.
+An application and all supporting materials (including recommendations) must be submitted and received by 11:59 PM (Central Time) on the day of the application deadline listed above.
+Incomplete applications will NOT be considered or reviewed for admission.

 Current Texas A&M University (College Station, TX) undergraduate students may apply for admission into the 3+2 MPSA program during the fall of their junior year (or in the fall when they are classified as a U3) as long as the student: